Bullying is One of the Leading Causes of Suicide

 [Image Description: "EVERYONE IS FIGHTING A ROUGH BATTLE YOU KNOW NOTHING ABOUT.
 SO ALWAYS BE KIND." in center-aligned white letters on black letter board with beige wooden bordering on a red, yellow, blue, and purple quilt as the background.
 There is also a yellow suicide prevention ribbon laying in between "BE" and "KIND."]

 TRIGGER WARNING: In addition, if you are affected by bullying or suicide/suicidal thoughts, this blog post may be triggering.
 If you need support right now, please seek help from a therapist, other mental health professional, or call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 According to the American Foundation for Suicide Prevention (AFSP), there are 130 suicides every day.
 Suicide is "the second leading cause of death for people ages 10-34 years old, the fourth leading cause of death for people ages 35-44 years old, and the fifth leading cause of death for people ages 45-54 years old" according to the CDC (Centers for Disease Control 2021).
 People die by suicide for many sad reasons and bullying is one of the main causes of suicide.
 While suicide is not a good solution to anyone's issues (not invalidating anyone affected by suicide at all when I say this), the reason that people often take their lives is not because they want to die; it is because they want their pain to end.
 They think that when no other ways are not ending their pain that suicide is the only way to end their pain.